 There are many reasons why this happens including growing up with domestic violence, parents using substances, alcohol, drugs, being part of large family, step family or lone parent family or living with a parent who has longstanding mental health issues such as depression/ anxiety.
 For whatever reason our parents- mothers, fathers/ primary care giver, were not able to be present enough of the time and engage enough, to enable the baby, child, young person to be truly seen, heard or acknowledged.

-People generally find ways of managing their symptoms, some of these are healthy some are not.
-People also generally, seek help when their current symptoms or way of life is unmanageable for them or unsustainable.
+People generally find ways of managing their symptoms, some of these are harmfull and some are not.
+In IFS these are know as Managers and are either proactive or reactive ( Firefighters) People also generally, seek help when their current symptoms or way of life is unmanageable or unsustainable.